HEALTH STRATEGY DIRECTOR

 Strategy and Engagement

-- Lead and direct designated community teams/coalitions, coordinate all activities, staff and volunteers associated with the projects (e.g., identify issues, convene stakeholders, facilitate group planning processes, solicit community input, perform literature searches, identify best practices, and coordinate all project-related research).
+- Lead and direct designated community teams and coalitions; coordinate all activities, staff, and volunteers associated with the projects (e.g., identify issues, convene stakeholders, facilitate group planning processes, solicit community input, perform literature searches, identify best practices, and coordinate project-related research).

 - Serve as a liaison for the department to the community and to other stakeholders.

-- Develop and implement timelines and schedules for department planning and assessment processes that assure active involvement of staff and/or community stakeholders.
+- Develop and implement timelines and schedules for departmental planning and assessment processes that assure active involvement of staff and community stakeholders.

-- Utilize best practice methodologies in a manner consistent with national public health accreditation standards in all assessment and planning activities.
+- Use best practice methodologies in a manner consistent with national public health accreditation standards in all assessment and planning activities.

 - Oversee the administration and operations of the Health Strategy Division, which includes Public Health Strategists who advance system and policy level change to advance health equity.